GLinBoy/MessageCentral/README.md

 docker-compose -f src/main/docker/jhipster-control-center.yml up
 ```

-### Doing API-First development using openapi-generator
+### Doing API-First development using openapi-generator-cli

 [OpenAPI-Generator]() is configured for this application.
 You can generate API code from the `src/main/resources/swagger/api.yml` definition file by running: